 Why Study Nursing at UND?

 You'll join a highly collaborative environment at the University of North Dakota with unique resources to study rural health in behavioral and environmental contexts.
-To actualize the focus of rural health research, you will gain skills in:
+To actualize the focus of becoming a nurse scientist, you will gain skills in:

 - Rural health, rural population, and rural programs and policies;